WildGoat07/WildGoatPackage/README.md

 * `wp::Function` : A basic interface to create (whatever you like) functions.
 Some basic functions are already added. *Not very useful at the moment, future features will maybe use this*.
 * `wp::gui` : A module to create an user interface in SFML.
 Based on [SFGUI](https://github.com/TankOs/SFGUI).
 * `wp::JSON` : A module to parse a JSON formatted string or generate one and do whatever you want with it.
+* `wp::KeySet` : A class that handle key commands and compare them.
+Useful to create shortcuts like Ctrl + Z.
 * `wp::light` : A module to create lights in SFML and generate shadows based on walls.
 * `wp::Matrix` : Just a class to handle 2 dimensionnal matrix with basic operators(+, -, \*) and some functions to get the inverse, minor, adjugate, ...
 * `wp::pf` : short for *path finding*, a module with a path finding algorithm based on nodes or a tilemap.
 The algorithm used is the A\* for optimal results and a high heuristic to always give the shortest path possible.